-When we were finished camping, our hosts drove us back to the visitor center where we picked up a mini-van bus to Petra.
+When we were finished camping, our hosts drove us back to the visitor center where we hopped on a public mini-van bus to Petra.

-Before I visited Petra I didn’t realize that there is a good size city surrounding the ancient ruins.
-This make visiting the site quite easy because you can stay right in town and just walk down to the ruins to explore them for a day or two.
+Before I visited Petra I didn’t realize that there is a modern city surrounding the ancient ruins.
+This makes visiting the site quite easy because you can stay right in town and just walk down to the ruins to explore them for a day or two.
 There are also some killer sunsets to see from the upper part of town.

 I also didn’t realize that Petra is a HUGE site, not just the iconic Treasury structure made famous by Indiana Jones.

-If you can avoid it, try not to visit the ruins on the weekend.
+If you can, try to avoid visiting the ruins on the weekend.
 Whichever day you go, get up early and be there right when the gates open.

-Walk straight through to the Treasury to get some pictures before the crowds arrive.
+Walk straight through the Siq (the narrow gorge entrance to the city) and head to the famous Treasury to get some pictures before the crowds arrive.

-As soon as you’re done there, walk all the way through the ancient city and take the stairs to the top to see the monastery.
+As soon as you’re done there, walk all the way through the ancient city and climb the rock steps to see the Monastery at the top.
 You’ll be glad you got up there early before it’s swarming with selfie sticks!

-After you’ve seen the Treasury and the Monastary, spend the rest of the day exploring the nooks and crannies of the ancient city.
+After you’ve seen the Treasury and the Monastery, spend the rest of the day exploring the nooks and crannies of the ancient city.

-After we had finished exploring Petra we spent another night in town before catching yet another mini bus to Amman.
+After we had finished exploring Petra we spent one more night in town before catching yet another mini bus to Amman.

 Amman, or Philadelphia as it used to be known, is a bustling city about an hour away from the Dead Sea.
-I recommend staying in Amman and using it as a base to explore the area, including the Dead Sea.
+I recommend staying in Amman and using it as a base to explore the area.

 You can take a bus or arrange a private transfer down to the sea, and once you get there you can purchase a day pass to use the facilities at one of the resorts.
 This isn’t cheap, but I think it’s the best way to visit the sea from the Jordanian side.

-I went to the sea twice while I was in Amman and both times went to Movenpick.
-I loved it so much the first time I had to go back!
-There’s direct access down to the sea, clay pots full of Dead Sea mud to rub all over your skin, plus lots of pools and lounge chairs to relax next to for the day.
+I went to the sea twice while I was in Amman; both times I went to the Movenpick resort.
+I loved it so much the first time I just had to go back!
+There’s direct access down to the sea, clay pots full of Dead Sea mud to rub all over your skin, plus lots of pools and lounge chairs to help you relax.